lambda-lounge-krakow/scala-intro-4-complete-newbies/3StringInterpolation/Exercise.md

 # Playing with String interpolation

 Since Scala 2.10 we can interpolate Strings, that is, change parts of the String using external value.
+Why so late, some would ask, because Martin was against it. :-)
+See old thread on [why Martin hates String interpolation](http://www.scala-lang.org/old/node/2025).

 In Java it's not possible to interpolate anything in a String, though you may format a String using any of those 3: